rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 A branch is then integrated by performing a `git merge`.

-To make sure the changes are good, a test suite is then run.
-This test suite should be defined in the repo somewhere.
+To make sure the changes work, a test suite is then run.
+This test suite should be defined in the repo.

 If the test suite passes, a `git push` is performed to "promote" the changes to the main branch.

-This workflow ensures that every change that is integrated to the main branch passes the test suite.
+This workflow ensures that every change that is integrated to the main branch work.
+Where "work" is defined as passing the test suite.

-That is the basic function.
-Let's look at some directions where this design could be evolve to make a more full fledged CI server.
+That is the basic function that I think a CI server should perform.
+Let's look at some directions where this design can be evolved to make a more full fledged CI server.

 ### Clean environments

 One thing that a dedicated CI server helps prevent is the problem that code works on one developer's machine, but not another.
-Perhaps it is due to a dependency being missing on one developer's machine.
+Perhaps it is due to a dependency missing on one developer's machine.

 With a CI server, the one true environment is the CI server's environment.

 Preferably, this should also be set up in the exact same way before every test run so that two test runs have the exact same clean environment.

-Clean environments make test runs more predictable and helps with the safe part.
+Clean environments make test runs more predictable and helps making integrations safely.

 Setting up a clean environment might look different in different languages.
 One option would be to use Docker containers.
 In the Python world, virtual